 The information transmitted is intended only for the person or entity to which it is addressed and may contain confidential and/or legally privileged material.
 Any review, retransmission, dissemination or other use of this information, directly or indirectly, by persons or entities other than the intended recipient is prohibited.
-If you are not the intended recipient please contact the sender and delete the material from all computers in which it resides.
-Internet communications cannot be guaranteed to be secure or error-free as information could be intercepted, corrupted, lost, destroyed, arrive late, incomplete, or contain viruses.
+If you are not the intended recipient, please contact the sender and delete the message from your system.
+Internet communications of all kinds may be monitored for legitimate business purposes.
 Therefore, we do not accept responsibility for any errors or omissions that are present in this message, or any attachment, that have arisen as a result of e-mail transmission.
 If verification is required, please request a hard-copy version or contact us by phone.
 Any views or opinions presented are solely those of the author and do not necessarily represent those of the Charleston School of Law.